Racial diversity in United States schools: Affirmative action

+A 2013 case before the Supreme Court, Fisher v.
+University of Texas, argued the constitutionality of “race-conscious admissions policies” at the University of Texas at Austin after two white female applicants were denied admission in 2008.
+An initial ruling for the university was unsuccessfully appealed to the Fifth Circuit twice before the Supreme Court agreed to hear the case again in 2016.
+In a 4-3 decision, it upheld the lower court's finding that university policies held up to strict scrutiny.
+The 2016 case before the Court is known as Fisher II.

+Arguments before the courts in Fisher included whether race-neutral (or "race-blind") policies needed to be proven harmful in order for policies that acknowledge race to be considered legal.

+The Supreme Court would eventually supersede its 2016 decision seven years later, with a landmark 6-2 decision in Students for Fair Admissions v.
+Harvard (2023) and a companion case against the University of North Carolina.
+The Court held that race-based admissions programs at colleges and universities receiving federal funds (except for those programs in military academies) violated the Equal Protection Clause of the Fourteenth Amendment.
+This effectively overruled the Fisher II decision and prohibited race-conscious admissions practices (as well as overruling part or all of the court's previous findings affirming affirmative action policies, going back to 1978).

 Praise and criticism

 While supporters of affirmative action believe that it makes up for disadvantages that minorities face due to institutional discrimination, others see affirmative action as “preferential treatment” that gives places in colleges and universities to unqualified students.

 Some people assert that affirmative action policies do not look at wealth or socioeconomic class, meaning they may not be helping the most disadvantaged minority students.
 This group believes that more middle and upper class minority students are admitted to universities than poor minority students.

+Pell Grants are one such measure of economic disadvantage, and at elite universities, the percentage of students on Pell Grants has decreased over the years.
+A significant academic study found that Duke University gave major advantages in admissions to wealthy families, and only 12% of students there are on Pell Grants, compared to a much higher national average.

 Desegregation busing

 After desegregation of U.S. schools began in the late 20th century, racial minority and white families still primarily lived in separate neighborhoods, making it hard to foster racial diversity in schools.
 This led to the practice of desegregation busing.
 Busing caused many white students to withdraw and enroll in private schools to avoid attending “inferior schools.”
 For this reason, busing programs were extended to the suburbs to bring white children into inner-city schools.
 In Minneapolis, a program called “Choice is Yours” buses low-income, Black students to schools in affluent, mostly white suburbs.
 The program is praised by some scholars as successful outreach to minority communities.